Khartoum International Community School

 Khartoum International Community School (KICS) is a private English-medium international School, established by the DAL Group in 2004.
 Located on a purpose-built campus in the Hay El Raqi area, a Southern suburb of Khartoum, Sudan, KICS caters for students from age of 3 to 18 years.

 KICS is an International Baccalaureate curriculum school.
-In addition to its academic programmes, KICS offers a diverse range of extra-curricular activities.
+In addition to its academic programmes, KICS offers extra-curricular activities.
 School teams compete in a range of sports and represent the school at a variety of international tournaments.

 KICS was accredited by the Council of International Schools in 2010 and is authorized to offer the IB Diploma and Primary Years programmes.